 The first few days can be tough if you do not know anyone on campus.
-This year’s New Student Orientation is on September 4th, providing new students with presentations, tours, and activities to help them make new friends and get to know what campus life is all about.
-Plus, if you live in Residence, you get to attend BaseCamp, and new international students will start to settle in with the help of Transitions on August 27–29, 2019.
+This year’s New Student Orientation is on September 2, 2019, providing new students with presentations, tours, and activities to help them make new friends and get to know what campus life is all about.
+Plus, if you live in Residence, you get to attend BaseCamp on August 26, 2019.
+New international students will start to settle in with the help of Transitions on August 27–29, 2019.

 Some faculties including the Alberta School of Business and the Faculty of Agricultural, Life & Environmental Sciences will also have their own orientation events so keep an eye out on your UAlberta Gmail account for updates.

 5. Check out your prof on RateMyProf

 By now, you should have a professor’s name assigned to the course you have enrolled in on BearTracks.
 RateMyProfessors is a great way to see what your professor might be like and how they will test you on midterms and finals.
 While your mileage may vary, RateMyProfessors gives you a glimpse of what to expect from your professor.
 (Just keep in mind that all of the opinions are those of past students who might not have done well in the class, and blamed the prof…so sometimes you have to take the reviews with a grain of salt.)